UCT-EE-OCW/EEE3096S-2022/WorkPackage2/README.md

 # Prac 1
-Working with ADCs and PWM on the STM32 Discovery
+Working with Delays, RTCs and I2C on the STM32 Discovery

 ## Folder Contents
 #### EEE3096S_2022_Prac_2_Delays_and_I2C_Student_Version